eargath/alist-ddns-go/README_en-US.md

 > ```
 > https://ipv6.ddnspod.com,https://api-ipv6.ip.sb/ip,https://v6.myip.la/json
 > ```

-> ## prompt
-> The account that installed Alist for the first time was: `admin`
-> Password lookup`Successfully created the admin user and the initial password is:`in file`/data/alist-ddns-go/logs/alist_run.log`

 > [!NOTE]
 > For the module, the command provided by the original document will not be used, the module provides a script to turn the corresponding function on or off, the script is located in the